Anbeeld/ARoAI/docs/analysis.md

 ### Design choice: daily framework event

 The `on_monthly_pulse_country` fires for a random country each month.
 ARoAI re-fires itself daily to ensure the framework runs for every country.
 This is necessary because the vanilla monthly pulse only triggers once per country per month, but ARoAI needs daily resolution for construction scheduling.
+The self-firing is done via `trigger_event` with `days = 1` from inside `random_country`, so there will always be at least one country triggering a re-fire tomorrow.

 ---